ghaagh/Datatable.Dotnet/README.md

 # Datatable.Dotnet
-Datatable js is the most popular table generator with pagination support in front-end world.
+Datatable js is the most popular table generator with pagination support in the front-end world.

-Here is a customizable implementation of Datatable js with built-in ajax support, tag helper and a sound customization which can be enhanced by you.
+Here is a customizable implementation of Datatable js with built-in ajax support, tag helper, and sound customization which can be enhanced by you.
-You can use it, copy it, fork it, I really don't care.

 ## Problem
-I had a mission to create a .net core project for bootstraping my friend's future projects.
-For his previous projects he used .Net Framework with telerik for the tables.
-Telerik is a well thought library and it is easy to use.
-It is hard to convice someone to stop using that and write javascript!
+I had a mission to create a .net core project for bootstrapping my friend's future projects.
+For his previous projects, he used .Net Framework with
+Telerik for the tables.
+Telerik is a well-thought library and it is easy to use.
+It is hard to convince someone to stop using that and write javascript!
-So the solution was developing a tag helper with absolute minimum of javascript writing.
+So the solution was to develop a tag helper with the absolute minimum of javascript writing.

 ## Starting the job
-I Add Datatable javascript and css style with bootstrap theme to the layout page of my project.
+I Add Datatable javascript and CSS style with Bootstrap theme to the layout page of my project.
 You can use the selected theme or add a custom style.

 ## Binding the Datatable Request.

-For the start, I added a simple class for Datatable request that can be found here:
+For the start, I added a simple class for Datatable requests that can be found here:
 [DataTableInput.cs](https://github.com/ghaagh/Datatable.Dotnet/blob/master/Datatable.Dotnet/DataTableInput.cs).\
-As you can see below, it contains the global search keyword, column search, ordering and pagination data which will be send by datatable.js.\
+As you can see below, it contains the global search keyword, column search, ordering, and pagination data which will be sent by datatable.js.
 ```
 using System.Text.Json.Serialization;